• This field is for validation purposes and should be left unchanged.

 See the First and Second Fleet Memorial Gardens, Wallabadah, on Sydney to Brisbane road trip

-Stone mason and history lover Ray Collins was inspired to create the garden when he discovered he was the descendent of a First Fleet convict and approached ten councils before Liverpool Plains saw the potential in the plan.
+Stone mason and history lover Ray Collins was inspired to create the garden when he discovered he was the descendant of a First Fleet convict and approached ten councils before Liverpool Plains saw the potential in the plan.

 Read: Gorgeous dog friendly cottages in the Cotswolds